berkeley-cs61as/markdown-courseware/textbook/chapter07 0.3 - Recursion and Racket/section05 Homework 0.3.md

 **Hint:** The primitive procedure `count` may be useful.

-## Submit your Homework!
+## Submit Your Homework!

-If you forgot how to submit homework, check out the short guide in [Homework 0-2](/textbook/homework-0.2.html).
+For instructions, see [this guide](../submit.html).
+It covers basic terminal commands and assignment submission.

+If you have any trouble submitting, do not hesitate to ask a TA!